rust-lang/rust/src/doc/reference.md

     two's complement representation of the value.
 * `box`
   : [Boxing](#pointer-types) operators.
 Allocate a box to hold the value they
-    are applied to, and store the value in it. `box` creates an owned box.
+    are applied to, and store the value in it. `box` creates a box.
 * `&`
   : Borrow operator.
 Returns a reference, pointing to its operand.
 The operand
     of a borrow is statically proven to outlive the resulting pointer.
 If the